I've already made every imaginable mistake so that you don't have to.

 Even if you do find the math in textbooks to be easy, it is still important that you be able to take the abstract knowledge that you learned in school and apply it to your financial transactions.

-In a test in an undergraduate environment you may be expressly told not to introduce any information from outside the course.
+Sometimes in a test in an academic environment you may be expressly told not to introduce any information from outside the course.

-In contrast, in real life it is your responsibility to seek out relevant sources.
+In contrast, in real life it is absolutely your responsibility to seek out helpful references BEFORE you sign your name to a contract.

 Fees For Dealership